ShiroFinds

 Standard harnesses and collars disappear the moment the sun goes down.
 Most people wait for a 'scare' before investing in visibility, but on the road, you usually don't get a second chance.

-When reviewing options, our primary goal is to help you with using active lighting (LEDs) and passive reflection to make sure drivers see you from 360 degrees.
-We want to share our practical experiences so you can find the right fit for your home without making expensive mistakes.
+Our primary goal is to help you find the right fit for using active lighting (LEDs) and passive reflection to make sure drivers see you from 360 degrees based on real-world usage.

 What we look for (and you should too)